New Caledonia – endemic wildlife of the South Pacific

 Day 8 – Today as we travel across the island through this unique Le Minier landscape where mining has left its indelibly mark, we will discover some of the special plants that have evolved to live in this inhospitable environment.

-Day 9 – Today we will first take the short botanical trail near Sarramea before driving a short distance to Parc des Grandes Fougères, a delightful national park located on the southern hills with a wide diversity of walks.
+Day 10 – We will take the short botanical trail near Sarramea before visiting the Parc des Grandes Fougères; a delightful national park located on the southern hills.

 Day 13 – We explore the beautiful Blue River Provincial Park in the far south of the southern province; over 9,000 hectares of wild country rich in native plants and animals.
 There are lovely picnic and river swimming spots, and good walking tracks. .